About the group

 José González-Campo

-Jose Gonzalez-Campo is a senior director of corporate affairs and sustainability in Corporacion Multi Inversiones.
+Jose Gonzalez-Campo is a senior director of corporate affairs and sustainability in Corporacion Multi Inversiones (CMI).
 CMI is multinational family-owned corporation of Latin American origin that generates investment, employment and development in the region.
-Founded in Guatemala in 1920, it currently employs over 40,000 people in 15 countries on three continents.
-José González-Campo joined CMI as the Corporate Affairs Director in 2017.
-Before that, he was the Executive Director of Grupo PreCon (2005-2017).
+Founded in Guatemala in 1920, it currently employs over 40,000 people in fifteen countries on three continents.
+José González-Campo joined CMI as the corporate affairs director in 2017.
+Before that, he was the executive director of Grupo PreCon from 2005 to 2017.

 Jaime Granados